 Who are we?

 An OCOG is responsible for organising an edition of the Olympic Games and Paralympic Games.
-Each OCOG is based in the country in which its respective Olympic and Paralympic Games shall be hosted.
+Each OCOG is based in the territory in which its respective Olympic and Paralympic Games shall be hosted.

-The IOC will be the data controller of data collected via the Olympics.com website and associated mobile applications, except for:
+The IOC is the data controller of data that is collected through the Services except:

-When Services relate to the Olympic Museum (in particular https://olympics.com/museum, https://museumshop.olympics.com), the Olympic Studies Centre (in particular https://olympics.com/ioc/olympic-studies-centre, https://library.olympics.com/) and other activities of the Foundation, your personal data will be processed by the IOC and the Foundation for the purposes detailed in Annex 2, acting as joint controllers.
+where the Services relate to the Olympic Museum (in particular https://olympics.com/museum, https://museumshop.olympics.com), the Olympic Studies Centre (in particular https://olympics.com/ioc/olympic-studies-centre, https://library.olympics.com/) and other activities of the Foundation.
+In which case, your personal data will be processed by the IOC and the Foundation for the purposes detailed in Annex 2, acting as joint controllers; or

 What information do we collect?